Chocolate Mint

 • Gentle relaxation as the sweet, minty smoke is inhaled

-• Mild digestive comfort that reflects mint’s traditional stomach-soothing properties
+• Mild digestive comfort, reflecting mint’s traditional stomach-soothing properties

 • A rich chocolate-mint aroma that creates a pleasant sensory experience